 - science, mathematics and technology

-- social science (formerly social theory, social structure and change).
+- social science (formerly known as social theory, social structure and change).

 The School for Graduate Studies continues to add new master's degrees.
 Current programs include: